lluisalemanypuig/lgraph/README.md

 Each example contains a README.md file detailing the contents, including their compilation.

+## Dependencies

+### Tools

+In order to compile the library and the examples, it is required to have the 'qmake' tool in order to generate the Makefiles.
+Then, the 'make' tool is needed to actually compile them.

+Finally, a compiler (g++) that supports the flag -std=c++11 is also needed.

 ## Compiling

 The library is meant to be compiled for static compilation.
 In order to compile it issue the following